-Since many of the rate design issues addressed in the Track Two Order also relate to the efforts of Staff and stakeholders in the Value of DER (VDER) Proceeding, the Commission issued a Notice of Rate Design Issues to be Addressed in VDER Proceeding.
-One of those issues identified, which would be addressed in the VDER Proceeding through the Rate Design Working Group, was the bill impact report to be filed by Staff.
-Staff's VDER Rate Design Working Group has included a series of in-person meetings and written comments to develop ideas and solicit feedback, which Staff has reflected in this report.
+Commission issued a Notice of Rate Design Issues to be Addressed in VDER Proceeding.
+One of those issues the Commission identified that would be addressed in the VDER Proceeding through the Rate Design Working Group, is the bill impact report to be filed by Staff.
+Staff's VDER Rate Design Working Group has included a series of in-person meetings and written comments to develop ideas and solicit feedback which Staff has reflected in this report.